BaileyCPSG/imgdt/README.md

 5. If Resize was checked resizes images to a max of 600x600.

 ## Troubleshooting
-If there are any errors during program execution they will be written to the log file.
-The log file is located in the src directory of the repo after first execution of script.<br>
+- If there are any errors during program execution they will be written to the log file.
+The log file is located in the src directory of the repo after first execution of script.
-Also the success file is in the same location with.
+- Also the success file is in the same location as the log file.